We found 4 urologists who accept Coventry Open Access HMO near Lorain, OH.

 Clinical interests: Prostate Problems, Bladder Cancer, Cystoscopy, Penile Disorders, Brachytherapy, Hypogonadism, ...
 (Read more)

-Dr. Shih-Chieh Chueh sees patients in Avon, OH, Lorain, OH, and Medina, OH.
-His medical specialties are urology (urinary tract disease) and transplant surgery.
-Patient reviews placed him at an average of 5.0 stars out of 5.
-Dr. Chueh's areas of expertise include bladder cancer, pelvic cancer, and partial nephrectomy.
-He accepts Coventry, Coventry Bronze, and Coventry Silver, as well as other insurance carriers.
-He attended medical school at Taipei Medical University.
+Dr. Shih-Chieh Chueh's areas of specialization are urology (urinary tract disease) and transplant surgery.
+He has received a 5.0 out of 5 star rating by his patients.
+Dr. Chueh's areas of expertise include the following: bladder cancer, pelvic cancer, and partial nephrectomy.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Chueh accepts.
+Dr. Chueh is a graduate of Taipei Medical University.
 His medical residency was performed at National Taiwan University Hospital.
-Dr. Chueh is conversant in Chinese.
+In addition to English, he speaks Chinese.
 Dr. Chueh is professionally affiliated with Richard E. Jacobs Health Center.

 Clinical interests: Bladder Cancer, Partial Nephrectomy, Polycystic Kidney Disease, Radical Nephrectomy, Tumor, ...
 (Read more)

 Dr. Christopher Haas is a physician who specializes in urology (urinary tract disease).
 He is professionally affiliated with Mercy Health System.
 He is an in-network provider for Coventry, Coventry Bronze, Coventry Silver, and more.
 Before performing his residency at the University Hospitals, Cleveland, Dr. Haas attended Case Western Reserve University School of Medicine.